Stay Safe by using your Common Sense on Safari.

 Yellow Fever vaccinations and the resulting certificate are required to enter Uganda, and a malaria regimen is not required but an unwritten must for your Safari.
 Additionally, a COVID-19 vaccination Card is simply a must for travelers.

-The Centers for Disease Control and Prevention has a great website that offers the most up-to-date information regarding vaccinations and shots needed or recommended.
+The Centers for Disease Control and Prevention website offers the most up-to-date information regarding vaccinations and shots needed or recommended.

 We also recommend that you read our “Staying Well on Safari” page, where we cover topics such as traveler diarrhea, preventing insect bites, and avoiding drinking tap water.